 ABOUT THE BROWSER CLIENT

-The tab Browser Client will only be visible when you activated the Browser Client in your article-based app.
+The tab Browser Client will only be visible when you activated the Browser Client in your app.
 See this article for more info about the Browser Client.

 3. How are grid styles rendered?